I am the First Assistant District Attorney in Monroe County. I have been employed with the Office of the District Attorney since January of 2000.

 In addition to pending homicide cases, Monroe County unfortunately has a number of unsolved murders.
 For help in solving these, we often utilize the resources of an investigative grand jury.
 I have primary responsibility for investigations before the investigative grand jury.
 The tools of the investigative grand jury have proven so useful in helping solve some of these crimes that the current position of the District Attorney’s Office is always to have one available.

-In addition to my duties with the office of District Attorney, from 2001 until 2016, I worked as a partner in private practice with the Firm of Mancuso & Mancuso, PC in Stroudsburg, Pennsylvania.
-My wife, the Honorable Colleen Mancuso, is my partner.
-We have been partners in the firm since 2001 and practice law in most areas, including personal injury, wills and estates, family law, and real estate.
+In addition to my duties with the office of District Attorney, from 2001 until 2016, I worked as a partner in private practice with the firm of Mancuso & Mancuso, P.C., in Stroudsburg, Pennsylvania.
+My wife, the Honorable Colleen Mancuso, was my partner.
+Colleen and I focused on all types of litigation, estates, wills, trusts, and family law.

-In 2011, Colleen won election to the Office of Magisterial District Judge for Chestnuhill and Jackson Townships.
+In 2011, Colleen won election to the Office of Magisterial District Judge for Chestnuthill and Jackson Townships.
 Her coverage area was later changed to cover Chestnuthill, Eldred, Polk, and Ross Townships.

 For several years, before she became a judge, I had the pleasure of working with Colleen in the DA’s Office.
 It was an exciting time.
 One of the highlights was Colleen’s successful prosecution of Hugo Selenski for a home-invasion robbery.
 Selenski was given a sentence of decades and was the harbinger of successful multiple murder prosecutions brought in Luzerne County.